moca/dca-notes/2-Images/Notes.md

 - Unnamed stage, use the stage number  (zero indexed): `COPY --from=0`
 - Named stade `FROM <image> AS stage1` : `COPY --from=stage1`

+## Managing Images

+- `docker [image] pull IMAGE[:TAG]` download an  image
+- `docker image ls` list images
+- `docker image ls -a` include intermediate images
+- `docker [image] inspect IMAGE` get detail info about an image
+- `docker [image] inspect IMAGE --format TEMPLATE` to get only a subset of information
+- `docker [image] rm IMAGE[:tag]` or `docker rmi IMAGE[:tag]` to delete an image add `-f` to remove tags and delete the image, might create dnagling image in the host.
+- `docker image prune` delete unused images from the system
+## Flattening image

+Sometimes we want to flatten the layers.
+There is no official method to do so, however there is a simple workaround :
+- run a container from the image
+- export container
+- import container

+**Export/import process flattens the image to one single layer !**